-- 4.13.
+4.13.
 The investigation and negotiation on any necessary conditions or obligations form part of the consideration of a valid planning application.
-This process is undertaken without prejudice to the determination of the application. - 4.14.
+This process is undertaken without prejudice to the determination of the application.

+4.14.
 The case officer assigned to determine the planning application will manage the negotiation process in conjunction with the District Council's legal team.
 The includes consultation with internal departments and external bodies, in particular the County Council, to determine the obligations necessary to make the development acceptable in planning terms.
-Any draft heads of terms submitted will also be reviewed44. - 4.15.
-Consultation responses will be relayed to the applicant with a view to negotiating and agreeing the nature, scale and any triggers for matters to be included as obligations. - 4.16.
-Where an application is refused on other grounds, a decision will be made to whether it is prudent to pursue completion of a planning obligation prior to determination or whether to add non-completion of a planning obligation as an additional reason for refusal.
+Any draft heads of terms submitted will also be reviewed.